The SafetyPro Podcast

 During a cognitive interview, the interviewer may use several techniques that encourage the interviewee to provide a detailed description of the incident.
 When conducting a cognitive interview, following a structured approach is essential.
 Here are some techniques for conducting a successful cognitive interview:

-1. Establish rapport with the interviewee: The interviewee should feel comfortable and at ease before the interview begins.
+1. Establish rapport with the interviewee: Before the interview begins, the interviewee should feel comfortable and at ease.
 Establishing rapport can help put the interviewee at ease and encourage them to provide more detailed information.

 2. Ask Open-Ended Questions: Open-ended questions encourage the interviewee to provide a detailed description of the incident.
 They should be asked in a non-leading way to avoid influencing the interviewee's memory.

-4. Mental reinstatement: This technique involves asking the interviewee to recreate the context and environment of the event mentally.
+4. Mental reinstatement: This technique involves asking the interviewee to mentally recreate the context and environment of the event.
 The interviewee is encouraged to recall sensory details such as sounds, smells, and colors to aid in recalling the event.

 5. Change perspective: In this technique, the interviewee is asked to recall the event from different perspectives, such as from the viewpoint of another person present during the event.
 This technique can help to uncover new details and views on the event.

-6. Repeated retrieval: This technique involves asking the interviewee to recall the event multiple times over a period of time.
-This technique can help to consolidate memories and recall information that may have been missed in previous interviews.
+6. Repeated retrieval: This technique involves asking the interviewee to recall the event multiple times.
+It can help consolidate memories and recall information that may have been missed in previous interviews.

 7. Timeline: This technique involves asking the interviewee to provide a chronological event timeline.
 This technique can help identify discrepancies or inconsistencies in the interviewee's event account.